OniDaito/HOLLy/README.markdown

 We would then run the following command:
     python train.py --fitspath images --train-size 80000 --lr 0.0004 --savedir /tmp/runs/test_run --num-points 230 --no-translation --epochs 20 --sigma-file sigma_images.csv

-A test data set is available for download.
-Use the script *cep152_experiment.sh* in the *run* directory.
+A test data set is available for download from [Zenodo](https://zenodo.org/record/4751057).
+This is a big download - just under 50G!
+However it does have all the data ready for use, pre-rendered.

+Once you've donwloaded and unzipped the data, place all the images into a directory structure like this:

+    holly
+    |___run
+           |___paper
+                    |____10.0
+                    |____8
+                    etc
+                    ...

+Use the script *run_cp.sh* in the *run* directory.
 This assumes you've installed the environment with either miniconda or docker.
-This script will download the data and once downloaded, start training a network.
+This script assumes you have downloaded the dataset and placed it the correct directory.

+If you want to see the results of a real CEP152 run - the ones from our paper - you can download them from [Zenodo](https://zenodo.org/record/4836173) too!

+#### Generating your own images from STORM localisations.

 The data used in the paper comes from [Suliana Manley's research group](https://www.epfl.ch/labs/leb/) and is available as a MATLAB/HDF5 file.
 In order to use it with this network, you will need to render the data to a series of FITs images.
 We have written a program to do this called [CEPrender](https://github.com/OniDaito/CEPrender).
 You can download and install this program, then generate the data as follows: